HughesAG/SimpleIRFGroundwaterCode/README.md

 Main method is PSDModel.cpp

-Digitial Evelation Model for simple groundwater-surafce interaction is held here: DEM.cpp Simple river modle (as fixed heads) is held here: River.cpp The model grids consists of a node class (GWNode.cpp) held in a grid class (GWGrid.cpp)
+Digitial Evelation Model for simple groundwater-surface interaction is held here: DEM.cpp Simple river model (as fixed heads) is held here: River.cpp The model grids consists of a node class (GWNode.cpp) held in a grid class (GWGrid.cpp)